qulle/ping-monitor/README.md

 # Ping Monitor

 ## About
-PowerShell script to ping a list of servers and log faults to Kibana/Logstash.
+PowerShell script to ping a list of servers and log faults to Kibana/Logstash via http endpoint.

 The full script is displayed below.
 ```powershell